o3de/o3de.org/content/docs/userguide/sky/skyboxes-materials-creating.md

 ---
-description: ' Learn how to create skybox materials for a static sky in your &ALY;
+description: ' Learn how to create skybox materials for a static sky in your Lumberyard level. '
-  level. '
 title: Creating Skybox Materials
 ---